FarahHeisen/unittest-for-ml/README_eng.md

-# Kata Dataframe
+# Kata Unittest for ML
-This is a small kata putting TDD into practice on DataFrame.
-Nice tech interview ;).
+This is a small kata putting unittest into practice on DataFrame and saving model.

 ## Instructions
 First of all, checkout on the branch that gives an empty skeleton :